emilyEoor/emilyeoor.github.io/README.md

 ---

 Welcome!
-I’m a cognitive neuroscientist transitioning into data science and analytics.
-My background includes advanced statistical modeling, automation, and clear scientific communication, developed through graduate and postdoctoral research and teaching.<br><br> *I’m seeking data analytics or data science roles where I can apply my quantitative expertise and passion for extracting insights from complex data.*
+I’m a cognitive neuroscientist transitioning into analytical roles.
+My background includes advanced statistical modeling, automation, and clear scientific communication, developed through graduate and postdoctoral research and teaching.<br><br> *I’m seeking opportunities where I can apply my quantitative expertise and passion for extracting insights from complex data.*

 ---